Dan0sz/host-webfonts-locally/readme.txt

 CAOS for Webfonts is written with performance in mind.
 Other plugins make repeated requests to your Blog's database to replace/remove requests to external Webfonts source (e.g. Google Fonts) on-the-fly.
 This might be user-friendly, but it's a performance killer, because locally hosting your Google Webfonts should be a set-and-forget feature.
 The source of your webfonts should be replaced once and kept that way.

 That's why I kept CAOS for Webfonts small and useful.
 It uses the Google Fonts Helper API to automagically download the fonts you want to WordPress' contents folder and generate a stylesheet for it.
 The stylesheet is automatically included to your site's header and 100% compatible with plugins like Autoptimize or W3 Total Cache.
-After that, all you need to do is remove any mention of requests to external webfont sources (using e.g. a child theme) and you're done!
+After that, all you need to do is remove any mention of requests to external webfont sources (using e.g. a child theme or a plugin such as Autoptimize) and you're done!

 This will *decrease your pageload times*, *leverage browser cache*, *minimize DNS requests* and effectively bring you a perfect score on *Pagespeed Insights* and *Pingdom*, without taking toll on the performance of your webserver.